hexalang/Hexa/docs/reference.md

 # Conclusion

-Hexa delivers safe, fast and clear programming across web, mobile, desktop and bare-metal targets.
+Hexa delivers safe, fast, and clear programming across web, mobile, desktop and bare-metal targets.

 Hexa is deliberately boring in the right places (familiar control flow, mainstream operators, no kitchen-sink syntax) and radical only where it saves **time-to-market**: exhaustive matches, null-safety, target-agnostic FFI, and zero-cost opt-outs for the 3% of code that has to be "C in disguise".

-With declarative syntax, advanced pattern matching, rich type system, strict nullability and decorator-driven features, it cuts complexity without losing expressiveness.
+With declarative syntax, advanced pattern matching, a rich type system, strict nullability and decorator-driven features, it cuts complexity without losing expressiveness.

 Hexa powers today's and tomorrow's game engines, applications and ambitious systems projects.